stephanschwab/buildforgood-nft-collections/README.md

 This repository is licensed under the [MIT License](./LICENSE).

 ## 🌍 BuildForGood Ecosystem
-This project is part of the BuildForGood Ecosystem for Optimism.
+**This project is part of the BuildForGood Ecosystem for Optimism**.

 📖 Books & Articles • 🕹 Games • 🖼 NFTs & Memes • 🌍 Onchain Artifacts • 🎥 Media